Ways to Earn Interest on Your Pension

 Luckily, consumer sites such as Which provide a good steer on the kind of things to think about.
 They have also broken down their retirement spending graphs to help couples and singles save for either a Essential, Comfortable or Luxury retirement.

-Most people have a pension from their employer or via a private pension fund.
-The state pension for those qualifying on or after 6 April 2016 in 2019/20 is £168.60 per week, but it varies depending on National Insurance payments, for instance.
-Roughly though, the average man will receive £151.84 a week (£7,895 a year) and the average woman was £143.85 (£7,480) a year.
+The state pension for those qualifying on or after 6 April 2016 in 2025/26 is £230.25 per week, but it varies depending on National Insurance payments, for instance.
+Roughly though, the average single retiree will receive around £267 a week (£13,884 a year), and the average retired couple was around £561 a week (£29,172 a year).

 Different ways to invest with your pensions